 Here are a few recipes to get you started:

-Relish, chutney and other flavourful condiments really add zip to a vegan diet.
+Relish, chutney, and other flavourful condiments really add zip to a vegan diet.
 Try making:

-Probiotic vegan yogurts
+Probiotic vegan yogurt

 Cashews are ideal for homemade vegan cheese.
 Soaked and ground, they can be thick and creamy.
-Adding a boost of culture not only improves the flavour, but also makes them probiotic!
+Adding a boost of culture not only improves the flavor but also makes them probiotic!

 Koji rice or barley have been fermented with koji kin.
 They are used for making all sorts of delicious Japanese ferments, and a perfect for bringing umami to veganism.